fstark/mandelbrot65/README.md

 # How do I get it?

-This demo as been designed for Aberco/SiliconInsider yet-to-be-released Apple1 ROM card.
+This demo as been designed for [Aberco/SiliconInsider Apple1 RAM/ROM card](https://www.ebay.com/itm/116371746487).
+Of course it also works without.

 If you want to use the demo standalone, use either the binary file [mandelbrot65.o65](mandelbrot65.o65) or the [hex file](mandelbrot65.hex).